A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 static_vector b(std::move(a));

-have been moved element-wise into b
+the elements of a have been moved element-wise into b, the elements of a

 are left in an initialized but unspecified state (have been moved from state),

-is not altered, and a.size() == b.size()
+the size of a is not altered, and a.size() == b.size().

-Note: this behavior differs from std::vector<T, Allocator>
+Note: this behavior differs from std::vector<T, Allocator>, in particular for

 the similar case in which

-std::allocator_traits<Allocator>::propagate_on_container_move_assignment
+std::allocator_traits<Allocator>::propagate_on_container_move_assignment is

 unspecified.

-supportThe API of static_vector<T, Capacity>
+constexpr supportThe API of static_vector<T, Capacity> is constexpr.
+If

-is_trivially_copyable_v<T> && is_default_constructible_v<T>
+is_trivially_copyable_v<T> && is_default_constructible_v<T> is true,

-s can be seamlessly used
+static_vectors can be seamlessly used

-code.
-This allows using static_vector
+from constexpr code.
+This allows using static_vector as a

-to, e.g., implement other constexpr containers.
+constexpr_vector to, e.g., implement other constexpr containers.

 The implementation cost of this is small: the prototye implementation specializes the storage for trivial types to use a C array with value-initialized elements and a defaulted destructor.